sk8mate/sk8/spec/views/add_new_skate_spot.md

 **Route:** `/add`

 ## User perspective
-As a user, I want to be able to quickly add a new spot to the map with the least amount of interactions so that I can contribute to the skate community!
+- As a user, I want to be able to quickly add a new spot to the map with the least amount of interactions so that I can contribute to the skate community!

-### Photos of a spot
+### Photos
-As a user, I want to be able to:
+- As a user, I want to be able to:
     - upload photos from within my device
     - take photos of a spot directly in the app
     - see a preview of photos before submitting a spot